Real-time replication from SQL Server with Arcion CDC Agent #

 The prefix to use for the name of each view.

-For example, the following connection configuration for SQL Server uses the preceeding parameters to set the view properties:
+For example, the following connection configuration for SQL Server uses the preceding parameters to set the view properties:

 type: SQLSERVER